SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-ec2.md

 ---
 layout: article
-title: Configure Amazon EC2 Connector
+title: Amazon EC2 SlipStream Connector Configuration
 category: blog
 image: /img/design/slipstream_category.png
 author: Marc-Elian Bégin / Lionel Schaub
 comments: true
 ---

-**How to configure the SlipStream Amazon EC2 Connector**

 Here are instructions on how to configure the SlipStream Amazon EC2 connector.
 This connector is distributed by SixSq under a commercial license and is available for sale.